 Fleas are a very common problem for cats.
-The Big Flea Project in the UK in 2018 found that 28% of cats were infested with fleas.
+The Big Flea Project in 2018 found that 28% of cats in the UK were infested with fleas.
 Cats of any age can be affected.

 If caught early, it’s easy to get rid of fleas.
 If left untreated, it can take longer to clear infestations, and cats can develop severe skin problems.
 There are products available to protect your cat against fleas if they’re used regularly.

 Fleas are common parasites that live on the skin of cats and in the household.
 They are small, dark, and oval in shape.

 - Cats catch fleas through direct contact with other animals, including dogs, and even wildlife.
 Fleas can spread indirectly through grass, clothing, footwear, and bedding.
 They can jump long distances too.
 Indoor-only pets are also at risk.

 - Adult fleas survive by feeding on blood.
 This can lead to serious anaemia if there are lots of fleas.
 This is more common in very young and older animals.